Timinator2000/techio-algo-x/19 - 2025 and beyond/08 - haunted manor.md

 A powerful object model can get you started in a good direction, and I invite you to compare this puzzle’s “grid” to the grid found in [High-Rise Buildings](high-rise-buildings).
 In the latter, I proposed that each `CityView` has a relationship with `N` `Building`s and each `Building` has a relationship with 4 `CityView`s.
 More generically, the relationship could have been identified as a many-to-many relationship.
 Each `CityView` groups together many `Building`s and each `Building` is part of many `CityView`s.

-The same model can work for Haunted Manor.
-Let’s call the groups `Sightline`s and say that each `Sightline` groups together many `Cell`s and each `Cell` can be a member of many `Sightline`s.
+The same model appears to work for Haunted Manor.
+Let’s call the groups `Sightline`s and say that each `Sightline` groups together many `Cell`s, while each `Cell` can be a member of many `Sightline`s.
 Just as was done in High-Rise Buildings, it is tempting to create the following object model.

 {Object model without the junction table.}

-Anytime we come across a many-to-many relationship, we might want to step back and consider what the relational database folks might do.
-Since relational databases don’t directly support many-to-many relationships, they are implemented using a _junction table_ (_bridge table_ or _associative table_).
+Anytime we encounter a many-to-many relationship, it can be beneficial to step back and consider what the relational database folks might do.
+Since relational databases don’t directly support many-to-many relationships, they are implemented using a _junction table_ (aka _bridge table_ or _associative table_).
 The _junction table_ contains foreign keys referencing both tables, and breaks the many-to-many relationship into two one-to-many relationships.
 In the next diagram, I have inserted a class called a `Visual` to act similar to a _junction table_ between the `Sightline` class and the `Cell` class.

 {Class diagram with the Visual class.}

 In coding, we can often move forward without this third class, but not always.
 Adding this _junction_ class makes sense when each instance has its own interesting attributes.
 Each `Visual` represents an instance of one `Cell` showing up in one `Sightline`.
 Are there any important attributes associated with an instance of one `Cell` in a particular`Sightline`?
 Yes, there is!

 For each `Visual`, it is important to know if that `Visual` exists due to normal line of sight or due to reflected line of sight.
-In the following diagram, I have added a single Boolean attribute called `reflected`
+The concept of a normal line of sight `Visual` vs. a reflection only exists inside the relationship between one particular `Cell` and one particular `Sightline`.
+In the following diagram, I have added a single Boolean attribute called `reflection`.

 {Class diagram with the new attribute.}

 Our class diagram tells a different story now.
 Each `Cell` has a relationship with many `Visual`s, each `Sightline` has a relationship with many `Visual`s, and each `Visual` has a relationship with exactly one `Cell` and exactly one `Sightline`.
 And the best part is that each `Visual` knows if it exists due to normal line of sight or reflected line of sight.

-Consider what is possible with this new class diagram.
+Consider what is possible with this new model.
 I can try putting a Vampire in an empty `Cell`.
 For each `Visual` associated with that `Cell`, I need to know if that `Visual` exists due to normal line of sight or reflected line of sight.
-If the `reflected` attribute is `True`, the Vampire does not count as being seen in the `Sightline` because Vampires do not have reflections.
-However, if the `reflected` attribute is `False`, the Vampire does count as being seen the `Sightline`.
+If the `reflection` attribute is `True`, the Vampire does not count as being seen in the `Sightline` because Vampires do not have reflections.
+However, if the `reflection` attribute is `False`, the Vampire does count as being seen in the `Sightline`.

-For this puzzle, having a third class to act as a _junction_ is critical.
-The `reflected` attribute does not belong in the `Cell` class, nor does it belong in a `Sightline` class.
-The `reflected` attribute only makes sense when it describes a single instance of `Cell` showing up in a `Sightline`.
+For this puzzle, having a third class to act as a _junction_ is powerful.
+The `reflection` attribute does not belong in the `Cell` class, nor does it belong in a `Sightline` class.
+The `reflection` attribute only makes sense when it describes a single instance of `Cell` showing up in a `Sightline`.

 # Object Modeling Gurus